clajiness/bridgarr/README.md

 directly to reconciliation preview.
 The separate indexers-per-page selector updates the page automatically and is not a bulk-action control.

+### Category modes

+- **Auto** uses the destination app's default Generic Torznab categories that the Jackett indexer advertises as supported.
+When necessary, Bridgarr can use a compatible app-wide root category instead.
+- **Custom** configures the destination app with the comma-separated positive category IDs saved on the assignment.
+- **None** sends empty category lists for manual troubleshooting.
+Some apps may reject that configuration or return no releases.

+Assignment settings show the category names and IDs reported by that Jackett indexer, including which custom IDs are selected and whether any selected IDs were not advertised.
+Bridgarr briefly caches the catalog and can show the last successful copy if Jackett cannot be refreshed.
+A category-mismatch result gives a short explanation and links to retry or review the assignment; the exact mode and category selection used for that attempt remain available under **Show category details**.

 Use **Preview** before applying changes.
 Bridgarr inspects each destination once and classifies assignments as create, update, unchanged, not applicable, conflict, orphaned, unreachable, or invalid.
-Category-incompatible assignments are not applicable and do not require attention.
-Previewing does not change remote applications.
-Apply rechecks the plan and refuses a stale preview.
-Unmanaged overlaps and stale remote associations require an explicit repair or forget action.
+Unchanged assignments are counted but kept in a collapsed **No change** section so the actionable rows stay in view.
+Auto-mode assignments without compatible categories are not applicable and are not applied; review their category settings if that result is unexpected.

+Opening a preview does not change remote applications.
+Its explicit actions can revert reviewed fields to Bridgarr's last successfully applied local state, forget a stale local association, or repair an association to an existing remote indexer.
+The repair confirmation states whether it will also queue a sync.
+Applying a plan rechecks it and refuses a stale preview.

 Bulk synchronization starts from this preview.
 A plan that will turn off remote RSS, automatic search, or interactive search prominently reports the number of